 Best Practice Solution

-The ideal insulation material for use as part of this system is THERMO JUTE 100, a natural, breathable and high performance insulation with hygroscopic properties that allows moisture to be released gradually, helping to offset the risk of condensation within the insulation layer.
-THERMO JUTE 100 is flexible enough to be packed tightly between the joists and can be cut to size easily on site (figure 10).
-The high density of the material offsets any risk of slumping over time and the lack of proteins in its natural jute fibres ensure it is not attractive to insects as a food source.
-Another alternative is wood fibre insulation, such as GUTEX Thermoflex, which also offers a dense material with hygroscopic properties.
+The ideal insulation material for use as part of this system is Thermo Jute a natural, breathable and high performance insulation with hygroscopic properties that allows moisture to be released gradually, helping to offset the risk of condensation within the insulation layer.
+Thermo Jute is flexible enough to be packed tightly between the joists and can be cut to size easily on site (figure 10).
+The high density of the material offsets any risk of slumping over time and the lack of proteins in its natural fibres ensure it is not attractive to insects as a food source.
+Another alternative is wood fibre insulation, such as Gutex Thermoflex, which also offers a dense material with hygroscopic properties.

 Once the natural, breathable insulation has been installed, an airtightness membrane is laid over the top (figure 11).
 For this we recommend the robust Pro Clima DA membrane, which is especially designed for use under foot.
 This prevents moisture and warm air escaping from the warm interior to the cold crawl space.
 Each section of Pro Clima DA should be overlapped and taped using Pro Clima Tescon Vana sealing tape.